srsampson/ModeSDecoder/README.md

 Sample Output (very poor antenna):

+This is a hobby program I've played around with.
+It's sort of in the form of a Library that you would add to your GUI or Database program.

+I probably will write a MySQL Database application for it, down the road.

 ```
 A1AC24 N207BG 42475 35.344666 -97.613468 2024-07-06 17:02:29.237
 A00CE0 RPA4535 5150 35.342010 -97.521114 2024-07-06 17:02:29.237